Trade Marks Act 1994

-The Trade Marks Act 1994 is the law governing trade marks within the United Kingdom and the Isle of Man.
-It implements EU Directive No. 89/104/EEC (The Trade Marks Directive) which forms the framework for the trade mark laws of all EU member states, and replaced an earlier law, the Trade Marks Act 1938.
+The Trade Marks Act 1994 (c.
+26) is the law governing trade marks within the United Kingdom and the Isle of Man.
+It implements EU Directive No. 89/104/EEC (The Trade Marks Directive) which forms the framework for the trade mark laws of all EU member states, and replaced an earlier law, the Trade Marks Act 1938 (1 & 2 Geo.
+6. c.
+22).
 Although the UK's trade mark regime covers the Isle of Man, it does not extend to the Channel Islands which have their own trade mark registers.

 The Act provides both civil and criminal law sanctions for the misuse of registered trade marks.

 Section 93 of the Act makes enforcement of the criminal sanctions the duty of the local Weights and Measures Authority (usually the Trading Standards department) and imports enforcement powers from the Trade Descriptions Act.

 Similar criminal law provisions are written into the related Copyright Designs and Patents Act.

 The UK Patent Office, which deals with trade mark registration, has recently implemented a national intelligence database, TellPat, which is available to enforcement officers.

-Trade Mark Definition/Eligibility
+Trade mark definition/eligibility

 Section 1(1) (as of 14th Jan 2019) defines a trade mark as:

 "any sign which is capable—a) of being represented in the register in a manner which enables the register and other competent authorities and the public to determine the clear and precise subject matter of the protection afforded to the proprietor, and b) of distinguishing goods or services of one undertaking from those of other undertakings."

 A trade mark may, in particular, consist of words (including personal names), designs, letters, numerals, colors, sounds, the shape of goods, or their packaging.